BlessedOrg/swifty-contracts/README.md

 ## Contracts

 - `NFTLotteryTicket.sol`: Represents tickets as NFTs.
 Some tickets (depending on auction or lottery type) might be non-transferable (soulbound).
 Winning the lottery or an auction grants the ability to mint such token.
-- `Lottery.sol`: Enables to participate in initial sale of small portion of tickets.
+- `LotteryV1Base.sol`: Enables to participate in initial sale of small portion of tickets.
 Eligible buyers are selected randomly via VRF.
-- `LotteryV2.sol`: Allows potential buyers and sellers to roll a dice and generate a random number.
+- `LotteryV2Base.sol`: Allows potential buyers and sellers to roll a dice and generate a random number.
 Numbers close to the seller's position become eligible for minting.
-- `AuctionV1.sol`: Customers bid the same price and if there's a higher demand for tickets, lucky bidders are selected via VRF.
+- `AuctionV1Base.sol`: Customers bid the same price and if there's a higher demand for tickets, lucky bidders are selected via VRF.
-- `AuctionV2.sol`: First `n` highest bids are eligible to mint tickets (n = number of available tickets)
+- `AuctionV2Base.sol`: First `n` highest bids are eligible to mint tickets (n = number of available tickets)

 ## How to deploy & setup contracts (applicable to sellers)